jgfoster/PharoGs/README.md

 # Development Process

-The following instructions describe one development process using macOS Mojave (10.15.7), GemStone/S 64 Bit 3.6.4, and Pharo11.0.
+The following instructions describe one development process using macOS Sequoia (15.1.1), GemStone/S 64 Bit 3.7.1, and Pharo13.0.
 This is an attempt to describe something that is known to work and is not intended to mandate naming conventions and directories.
 You are welcome to adapt this to your own situation.

 ## Pharo